Cannabidiol, more commonly referred to as CBD, is one of the two main active ingredients that occurs naturally in cannabis and can take several forms.

 What is the difference between CBD and THC?

 CBD and THC are chemically nearly identical.
-They’re both composed of the same elements – carbon, hydrogen, and oxygen – and they both mimic the body’s natural Endocannabinoid system, which works with your primary nervous system to deliver chemicals that relax the body and protect it from stress.
-Three components primarily make up this system and they are cannabinoids, receptors and enzymes.
-They all work together to deliver information to various parts of the central nervous system and peripheral nervous system.
+They’re both composed of the same elements – carbon, hydrogen, and oxygen – and they both mimic the body’s natural endocannabinoid system, which works with your primary nervous system to deliver chemicals that relax the body and protect it from stress.

 The main difference between CBD and THC is how they interact with that system.
 THC binds with receptors that control mood-boosting hormones and causes a sense of euphoria, which is the classic high.
-On the other hand, CBD binds more closely with receptors that control pain signals and stress hormones, providing the physical effects without causing any symptoms of a ‘high’.
+On the other hand, CBD binds more closely with receptors that control pain signals and stress hormones, providing the physical effects without causing any high.

-Another difference between these chemical compounds is that CBD is non-toxic whereas THC is at risk of being toxic in larger amounts.
-The status of both cannabinoids is also different.
-While CBD has been approved for use by people in many countries, THC is still generally not permitted to own and use – including in Ireland.
+Another difference between these chemical compounds is that CBD is non-toxic whereas THC can be toxic in larger amounts.
+The status of both is also different.
+While CBD has been approved for use in many countries, THC is still generally not permitted to own and use – including in Ireland.

 CBD oil is made by extracting CBD from the hemp plant which is a member of the cannabis plant family.
 It contains mainly CBD and THC in small amounts.
 The cannabis that you associate with THC and causing a high is taken from the marijuana plant which is another member of the cannabis plant family.

-What drugs should not be taken with CBD food supplements?
+What drugs should not be taken with CBD supplements?

 CBD should not be taken with: